dawdleryang/object_detection/README.md

 # object_detection

-This repository is forted and modified from tensorflow object detection model.
+This repository is forked and modified from tensorflow object detection model.

 To run baseline code for the hachathon, you may follow the instruction below: